Key stages covered

 Don’t ask for things leadership can’t deliver

 Base your specific asks on what a leader can actually make happen.
 Recognize the limits of their authority in the organization.
+Asking for them to wave a magic wand and “fix all the problems” will be seen, not just as unrealistic, but worse: immature.

 Don’t make promises you can’t keep